lee-lindley/plsql_utilities/README.md

     ) RETURN CLOB
 ```

-There is a nice example as a comment in the type definition which I reproduce here using
+There is a nice example as a comment in the type definition reproduced here using
 my test case values:

 ```sql